-In honor of the centennial of the ratification of the 19th Amendment and women’s right to vote, the Women’s Suffrage Centennial Commission, the National Park Service, and public media organization PRX are partnering to bring you two new history-driven podcasts inspired by the courageous suffragists who worked to secure the right to vote for American women.
-The two podcast series—one for tweens, and one for teens and grown-ups—take you to the years before women could fully participate in their own democracy, when universal suffrage—the right to vote—was denied to them.
+In honor of the centennial of the ratification of the 19th Amendment and women’s right to vote, the Women’s Suffrage Centennial Commission, the National Park Service, and public media organization PRX are partnering to bring you a set of history-driven podcasts inspired by the courageous suffragists who worked to secure the right to vote for American women.
+The podcast series—one for tweens, and one for teens and grown-ups—take you to the years before women could fully participate in their own democracy, when universal suffrage—the right to vote—was denied to them.

 The Magic Sash is a journey back in time hosted by gold medal gymnast and advocate Aly Raisman.
 Join Lotty and Isaiah, two very modern fifth graders, as they meet iconic heroes of the movement for women’s right to vote and experience big moments in women’s suffrage first-hand.
 They’ll learn that what women (and men) fought for — women’s full political equality — isn’t dusty history at all.

 The Magic Sash is a member of TRAX from PRX, a network of high quality podcasts for 9- to 13-year-olds.
 It's a co-production with Gen-Z Media.

 Click here for episodes of The Magic Sash...

 Meet Lotty and Isaiah, two modern kids who travel back in time to witness great events in the history of the women’s suffrage movement.